Great Bend voters to decide fate of 2019 school bond

 GREAT BEND, Kan.
 (KSNW) – Residents in Great Bend received the 2019 school bond election ballot in their mailboxes Wednesday.

-It is a two-question ballot and question one must pass in order for question 2 to pass.
+It is a two question ballot and question one must pass in order for question two to pass.

 The bond vote focuses on three items: safety/security, expanding early childhood education and renovations.